ZIMO-Elektronik/QtBreeze/README.md

 <img src="data/images/logo.png" width="15%" align="right"/>

-QtBreeze is a CMake wrapper for [breeze-icons](https://github.com/KDE/breeze-icons) and [BreezeStyleSheets](https://github.com/Alexhuszagh/BreezeStyleSheets).
-It combines both repositories into two seperate [Qt resource files](https://doc.qt.io/qt-5/resources.html#resource-collection-files-op-op-qrc).
+QtBreeze is a CMake wrapper for KDE's [breeze-icons](https://github.com/KDE/breeze-icons) and [BreezeStyleSheets](https://github.com/Alexhuszagh/BreezeStyleSheets).
+It combines both repositories into two seperate [Qt resource files](https://doc.qt.io/qt-5/resources.html#resource-collection-files-op-op-qrc), which can then be easily included in other Qt projects.

 <details>
   <summary>Table of contents</summary>